-Unnao case: 'In-camera' proceedings to record rape survivor''s statement begins at AIIMS
+Unnao case: 'In-camera' proceedings to record rape survivor's statement begins at AIIMS

 She was airlifted from a hospital in Lucknow and brought to the AIIMS for better care as she continued to be critical.

 On August 1, the top court had directed Uttar Pradesh government to provide Rs.
-25 lakh to the rape survivor as an interim compensation.
+25 lakh to the rape survivor as interim compensation.

 It had also directed the state government to pay Rs.
 5 lakh to the lawyer, who is in a critical condition and undergoing treatment.

-The court had earlier ordered transfer of all the five related cases in the matter to Delhi but later modified its order putting in abeyance shifting of the accident case till the probe was completed.
+The court had earlier ordered the transfer of all the five related cases in the matter to Delhi but later modified its order putting in abeyance shifting of the accident case till the probe was completed.